infolis/infolis.github.io/about/goals.md

-Based on the paradigms of [Linked Data](http://linkeddatabook.com/editions/1.0/) and [RESTful](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) web services, all the steps of the [InfoLink](http://github.com/infolis/infoLink) toolkit will be implemented as self-contained components and workflows will be set into place to automatically update our knowledge base with new data on a regular basis.
+Based on the paradigms of [Linked Data](http://linkeddatabook.com/editions/1.0/) and [RESTful](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) web services, all the steps of the [InfoLink](http://github.com/infolis/infoLink) toolkit are being implemented as self-contained components and workflows are being set into place to automatically update our knowledge base with new data on a regular basis.

 We embrace wide-spread usage of the links detected by InfoLink.
-To work towards wider acceptance, we will develop software to integrate those links into existing research platforms such as publication databases, research data repositories, research infrastructure databases and discovery platforms.
+To work towards wider acceptance, we are developing software to integrate those links into existing research platforms such as publication databases, research data repositories, research infrastructure databases and discovery platforms.